The Steering Committee

 • Adam R Houston (JD MA LLM PhD) works on global health policy, with a particular focus on access to medicines and infectious disease.
 By day, he is Medical Policy & Advocacy Officer for Doctors Without Borders/Médecins Sans Frontières Canada.
 He holds adjunct appointments at the University of Ottawa (Faculty of Law -Common Law) & Royal Roads University (School of Humanitarian Studies).
 Follow Adam @HealthLawAdamH

-• Dr. Zwerling is an infectious disease epidemiologist with a special interest in tuberculosis (TB) and a focus on health economics.
-Her main areas of expertise and interest currently involve cost-effectiveness analyses to guide thoughtful implementation of community wide screening approaches and active case finding, new tools and treatment regimens for TB.
+• As an infectious disease epidemiologist with a special interest in tuberculosis (TB) and a focus on health economics, Dr Zwerling’s main areas of expertise and interest involves cost-effectiveness analyses to guide thoughtful implementation of new tools and treatment regimens for TB both globally and at home in Canada.
 She received her PhD in Epidemiology from McGill University, and subsequently specialized in health economic evaluation during a postdoctoral fellowship at the Johns Hopkins Bloomberg School of Public Health.
-Prior to joining the University of Ottawa, Dr Zwerling worked with the KNCV Tuberculosis Foundation in The Hague to provide technical support to national TB programs through the USAID funded Challenge TB program.
+Prior to joining the University of Ottawa, Dr. Zwerling worked with the KNCV Tuberculosis Foundation in The Hague to provide technical support to national TB programs through the USAID funded Challenge TB program.

 • Courtney is interested in TB elimination, and using TB surveillance data to inform public health interventions against transmission and TB reactivation.